peterdnight/csap-event-services/csap-event-analytics/README.md

-# csap-event-data
+# csap-event-analytics

 ## Provides

-The data service provides both an event browser (UI) to display system events and a event REST API for receiving.
-Every CSAP agent deployed uploads data based on user activity and scheduled system collection.
+The analytics service provides historical data feeds for the management portals, as well as adoption reports.

 Refer to:  [CSAP Event Service](https://github.com/csap-platform/csap-event-services),